LoginRadius/engineering-portal/content/blog/container-security-scanning/index.md

 ```

-`gitlab-org-docker` is a gitlab shared-runner to run this analysis ( a agent on which the above described job will run), it will fetch the latest ms image and  will run it against the CVE database, at last record the report in the json file which we can store as artifacts.
-These artifacts can be further used by developer to see and resolve the vulnerabilities.
+`gitlab-org-docker` is a GitLab shared-runner to run this analysis (an agent on which the above-described job will run), it will fetch the latest ms image and will run it against the CVE database, at last record the report in the JSON file which we can store as artifacts.
+These artifacts can be further used by the developer to see and resolve the vulnerabilities.